acgovardhan/Tetris/README.md

 A simple Tetris game built from scratch in C, inspired by the movie *Tetris (2023)*.

 ## 🚀 About the Project
 I was fascinated by how a regular government employee in the Soviet Union created the legendary Tetris in 1984 using Pascal.
-That story inspired me to take on the challenge of building my own version using C. After days of sketching and iterating, I finally built Tetris from scratch.
+That story inspired me to take on the challenge of building my own version using C. After days of sketching and iterating, I experimented with different prototypes, using blocks made of "[]", "▓▓", "██".
+Finally, I built Tetris from scratch, and it was an exciting journey!"

+## 🕹️ Game Mechanism
+- R - for right.
+- L - for left.
+- D - for down.
+- U - to rotate the tetrominoes.

 ## 🎮 Features
 - Classic Tetris gameplay